circlefin/buidl-wallet-contracts/README.md

 2. Execute `make abigen`
 3. Interface files will appear under `abigen` folder
 4. After changes are merged, release new repository tag
-5. update `smart-wallet-contracts` go mod version of programmable-wallet, and import bytecode from `abigen` folder
+5. update `buidl-wallet-contracts` go mod version of programmable-wallet, and import bytecode from `abigen` folder

 For running integration tests in Anvil node, run `make anvil-tests`.
 This runs the python tests in [test/anvil](test/anvil/)